maisie williams and bill milner on showing the realities of youth through a sci-fi filter | read | i-D

 Bill: Yes, and things like Netflix that allow you watch so many episodes in a row let you escape for a moment and enjoy a different world.

-Bill: People might watch iBoy thinking it's just sci-fi and not realising they're going to be getting into these topics of gang culture and sexual assault and violence.
+Bill: People might watch iBoy thinking it's just sci-fi and not realizing they're going to be getting into these topics of gang culture and sexual assault and violence.

 Maisie: These are all topics that we should be talking about and be shining a light on.
 But sometimes it's difficult to do without some kind of distraction.